getgems-io/nft-contracts/swap.md

 * `state` - swap state `1` = active, `2` = cancelled, `3` = completed.
 Initially should be `1`.
 * `(left|right)_participant` - address of user who will swap nft.
 * `(left|right)_commission` - amount of commission in nano ton that must be paid by user.
+* `(left|right)_surcharge` - amount of surcharge in nano ton that must be paid by user, will be transferred to other participant on swap complete.
-* `(left|right)_commission_got` - amount of commission in nano ton that was already paid by user.
+* `(left|right)_coins_got` - amount of coins in nano ton that was already paid by user.
 Initially should be `0`.
 * `(left|right)_nft` - dictionary which contains address's hash part of nft as key, and Bool which indicates nft owned by swap contract.
 Initially all values should be false (one zero bit)
 * `supervisor` - address of account which can do any transactions from swap contract, to resolve issues.
 * `commission` - address which will receive commission from swap.

 #### Exchange
 ##### NFT transfers
-After initialization, participants could transfer defined NFTs to swap contract address, together with 0.1 TON + desired commission amount in forward amount of transfer message.
+After initialization, participants could transfer defined NFTs to swap contract address, together with 0.1 TON + desired commission+surcharge amount in forward amount of transfer message.
 0.1 TON is required to pay contract fees for transferring nft back in case of cancel, or to another side in case of complete. **If forward amount is below 0.1, NFT will be ignored!**

 In case if undesirable nft was transferred to contract, it will be transferred back to previous owner (if forward amount >= 0.1).
 The same is applicable to undesired contract state, when swap is cancelled and someone transfers nft.

 ##### Commissions
-Normally, commission should be transferred in forward amount of nft transfer, but it is also possible to send it independently, using message with schema:
+Normally, commission and surcharge should be transferred in forward amount of nft transfer, but it is also possible to send it independently, using message with schema:
 ```tl-b
 add_coins#00000001 query_id:uint64 commission:Coins = AddCoins;
 ```

 ##### Completion
-Swap will happen when all nft will be transferred and each participant's commission will be filled.
+Swap will happen when all nft will be transferred and each participant's commission + surcharge will be filled.

-On completion, each participant will receive transaction with return of amount of over-sent commission with schema:
+On completion, each participant will receive transaction with return of amount of over-sent commission + surcharge with schema:
 ```tl-b
 completed#ef03d009 query_id:uint64 = CompletedNotification;
 ```